jmateosr/JQuery-/readme.md

 * Your resume should also console.log() information about click locations.
 On line 90 in helper.js, you’ll find a jQuery onclick handler that you’ll need to modify to work with the logClicks(x,y) function above it.

 * It’s possible to make additional information show up when you click on the pins in the map.
 Check out line 174 in helper.js and the Google Maps API to get started.

+##Submission

+When you're ready to submit your project go back to the Portal, click on Project 2, and follow the instructions to submit.

+* Start by creating a text file with a list of websites, books, forums, blog posts, Github repositories etc. that you referred to or used in this submission (Add N/A if you did not use such resources).

+* If you want to submit your code through a "Link to Project", upload your project files onto Github and send us the link.
+We hope you submit using your Github because that is how professionals submit their work.

+* If you instead want to submit your code through "Upload a Zip", compress your project directory, and submit that zip file.

+* You should be submitting: (a) Resources and (b) Project files.
+It can take us up to 2 weeks to evaluate the project so keep checking back for updates.

+If you are having any problems submitting your project or wish to check on the status of your submission, please email us at support@udacity.com.